JenniferShelton/JenniferShelton.github.io/_episodes/41-CancerGenomics.md

 > {: .solution}
 {: .challenge}

+What do you think the source of the low VAF variants on chr22 could be?

 ## Inspecting alignments with IGV

 **Good candidates**:

 1. chr22:22949473 - a straightforward clonal SNV
 2. chr1:3243220 - a straightforward deletion
 3. chr2:48028500 - a straightforward insertion

 **Bad candidates**:

 1. chr22:24,098,035 and chr22:24,098,086 - supporting reads have multiple mismatches, soft-clip on the left
 2. chr22:29289914-29290094 - Five clustered variants all supported by the same set of reads, with soft-clip on the left.
 "Group by base at ..." is our friend here
 3. chr22:19132585 - 7bp insertion with flanking mismatches and soft-clipping